cafreeman/signalis/README.md

 ## Derived

 As you may have already realized, a `Signal` on its own isn't very useful without something that reacts to it.
 This is where `Derived` comes in. `Derived` is a _readonly_ reactive value that, as its name might suggest, is derived from one or more _other_ reactive values (which can be `Signal`s, other `Derived`, or a combination of both).
-The value of a `Derived` will update any time of its dependents change, and it will also notify its own dependents whenever _it_ changes.
+The value of a `Derived` will update any time one of its dependents change, and it will also notify its own dependents whenever _it_ changes.

 To create a `Derived`, use `createDerived`: